MicrosoftDocs/dynamics365smb-docs/financials/receivables-how-reconcile-payments-auto-application.md

 You can compare the value in the **Balance on Bank Account After Posting** field together with the value in the **Statement Ending Balance** field to track when the bank account is reconciled based on payments that you post.

+> [!NOTE]
-**Note**: If you do not want to reconcile the bank account from the **Payment Reconciliation Journal** window, then you must use the **Bank Acc.
+>   If you do not want to reconcile the bank account from the **Payment Reconciliation Journal** window, then you must use the **Bank Acc.
 Reconciliation** window.
 For more information, see [Reconcile Bank Accounts Separately](bank-how-reconcile-bank-accounts-separately.md).

 ## See Also
 [Managing Receivables](receivables-manage-receivables.md)